CS3398-Romulans/CS3398-Romulans-S2020/README.md

         VerticalOptions="Start">
     </Button>
 ```
-This here is used throughout our SharePage files.
-Done to navigate through each sharing platform option as well as previous pages in the application
+This code segment here is used to create buttons that are used to navigate the Share Page of the application.
+The Share Page is where a user has the option to navigate to their choice of platform to upload an output from our application. <commit 2b340ca4394c32b7db421f0447029ae17da34b2b: Share Page>

 ## Features
 List of features ready and TODOs for future development